 Homemade Watermelon Wine!

-Homemade Watermelon Wine is easy to make, requires very little in the way of ingredients... but does require some time.
+This wine is easy to make, requiring very little in the way of ingredients... but does require some time.

 Once you wait it out, you’ll be rewarded with a beautiful, fruity wine that tastes like *summer*.
 It can vary in colour from a pale straw colour, to a pretty, pale pink... it just depends on the variety of watermelon.